 In the real world, speed will differ based on the environment.
 Obstacles like building material, walls, doors, floors, and furniture can interfere with the signal strength, resulting in the speed slowing down.

-In addition, keep in mind that the speed from your internet service provider is like a speed limit for your local area network (LAN).
+In addition, keep in mind that the speed from your internet service provider is like a speed limit for your local area network (LAN) or even SD WAN.
 If your internet connection speeds are 600 Mbps, you won't be able to surpass the provided data rates.
 To take full advantage of WiFi 6 routers, you will need to get a plan that matches their speed potential.
 Unfortunately, those plans don’t exist yet.

 What Makes WiFi 6 Better than Older Generations?